Olu Oguibe: Early life and education

-Born on 14 October 1964 in Aba, Nigeria, He received his first artistic experience from his father who was known to be a preacher, a former school teacher, a wood sculptor, and a sign painter.
-Oguibe's life was disrupted by the Nigerian Civil War in 1967-1970, but his family survived intact, and the artist later took part in traditional artistic activities in his home Igbo community.
-Oguibe was inspired by the Black Arts Movement that was happening between the years 1965-1975.
+Born on 14 October 1964 in Aba, Nigeria, Olu Oguibe received his first artistic experience from his father who was known to be a preacher, a former school teacher, a wood sculptor, and a sign painter.
+Oguibe's life was disrupted by the Nigerian Civil War in 1967–1970, but his family survived intact, and the artist later took part in traditional artistic activities in his home Igbo community.
+He was inspired by the Black Arts Movement that was happening between the years 1965–1975.
 He gained most of his inspiration from this movement to create his own, unique artwork.
-By the 1980's, Oguibe noticed a change in this movement such as black artists exhibiting, having their own black galleries, and black cultural centers.
+By the 1980s, Oguibe noticed a change in this movement such as black artists exhibiting, having their own black galleries, and black cultural centers.
 By 1990, the Black Arts Movement in Britain was practically over.
 Oguibe was educated in Nigeria and England.
 In 1986, he earned a bachelor's degree in Fine and Applied Arts from the University of Nigeria.
 In 1992, he received a PhD in art history from the School of Oriental and African Studies University of London for his thesis "Uzo Egonu: An African Artist in the West" (also the title of his 1995 book).